okfn/opendefinition/source/open-definition-2.1-dev.markdown

 contributors required for compliance with attribution requirements) *must* also accompany the work.

+### 1.3 Machine Readability

+The **work** must be provided in a form readily processable by a computer and where the individual elements of the work can be easily accessed and modified.

-### 1.3 Open Format
+### 1.4 Open Format

 The **work** *must* be provided in an open format.
 An open format is one which places no restrictions, monetary or otherwise, upon its use and can be fully processed with at least one free/libre/open-source software tool.
-The work *should* be provided in the form preferred for making modifications to it.

 ## 2. Open Licenses